Ishtar (film): Aftermath

 As a result of the losses it suffered from the film and negative publicity, Coca-Cola re-evaluated its decision to enter the business.
 It spun off its entertainment holdings into a separate company named Columbia Pictures Entertainment (now Sony Pictures Entertainment), with Coca-Cola holding 49% of the stock.
 Two years later, it sold Columbia to Sony.

-Ishtar was nominated for three Golden Raspberry Awards, including Worst Picture and Worst Screenplay, with May winning Worst Director, tied with Norman Mailer for Tough Guys Don't Dance.
+Ishtar was nominated for three Golden Raspberry Awards, including Worst Picture and Worst Screenplay, with May winning Worst Director, tied with Norman Mailer for Tough Guys Don't Dance at the 8th Golden Raspberry Awards.
 Ishtar also was nominated for Worst Picture at the 1987 Stinkers Bad Movie Awards.
 When the Stinkers unveiled their "100 Years, 100 Stinkers" list to present the 100 worst movies of the 20th century, Ishtar made the list and ranked at No. 20 in the listed bottom 20.

 The film's failure did not affect the friendship between Beatty and Hoffman, who both liked the final cut; Beatty went on to cast his co-star in his more successful Dick Tracy.
 Beatty and May barely spoke for two years afterward, and friends of hers say she remains bitter about the experience.
 She would wait nine years before taking another screenwriting credit (for The Birdcage).
-She was nominated for an Academy Award for Primary Colors, but has not directed another film since Ishtar.
+She was nominated for an Academy Award for Best Adapted Screenplay for Primary Colors, but has not directed another film since Ishtar.

 On December 20, 2010, Hoffman appeared on the Late Show with David Letterman with Robert De Niro.
 When Letterman asked the actors if any of their films made them "wince a little bit", Hoffman joked, "Well, I'm sure Bob feels ambivalent about Ishtar."
-(Letterman looked at his notes and observed that De Niro wasn't in that film.)
+(Letterman looked at his notes and observed that De Niro was not in that film.)